ady888/ady888.github.io/_posts/2016-10-27-what-software-to-use-to-draw-plans-a-house.markdown

 •	print map.

-Good to know  : some drafring software - free or paid - include a forum, a video tutorial, FAQs and a user guide.

-house plans: free software
+<h2>Using Free Software for your house plans.</h2>
-To learn tracing plans for fun or with the objective of working on a draft, it is not necessary to invest.
-Internet can draw plans house either:
+<strong>To learn tracing plans for fun or with the objective of working on a draft, it is not necessary to invest money, as many free application are available. </strong>
-•	downloading the free software to save it in the memory of the computer: a practical solution for use offline;
-•	or by accessing the website via the Internet without downloading the application.
-In this case, Web connection is essential for each use.
+For more advance features you'll need to make some investment.
 Among the software and services of good quality and enjoyable to use include:

-•	          CAD®
+<h2>CAD®</h2>
 o	This computer-assisted design software allows you to draw diagrams and technical drawings;
 o	it proves a helpful assistance in preparing a construction project.

-•	Home Styler :
+<h2>Home Styler</h2>
 o	This Web service is considered one of the best tools of the time in the field of creation of house plans;
 o	the passage 3D is instantaneous, the plan can be realized emailed or shared on social networks;
 o	creating an online account is optional, but saves plans to return to it later;